 What if you had a wearable that would compare your pheromones against other people in the room, so you could beeline straight to your perfect match?
 It's not sci-fi, but just one possibility coming our way, says Constantini, who ponders on the capacity of wearables to enhance human connection and understanding.

 Meron Gribetz on a glimpse at the future with AR, February 2016 (10 mins)

 If you're not familiar with the name, Gribetz is the man responsible for building the Meta AR headset that's going to give Microsoft's HoloLens a run for its money.
 Last February, the Meta CEO unveiled the company's second generation headset, but more importantly gave us all a glimpse into a world where holograms become part of everyday life.

 David Eagleman on new senses, March 2015 (20 mins)

 David Eagleman is a neuroscientist who is doing really interesting stuff with new interfaces such as a sensory, haptic vest.
 It can be used for different purposes - to help deaf people experience sound or to extend how pilots interact with quadcopters.
 If you're into how our brains perceive the world, Eagleman is your man.

 Sergey Brin on Google Glass, May 2013 (7 mins)

-An oldie but a goodie, here is Google's co-founder Sergey Brin making the case for Glass on the TED stage two years ago.
-It's worth remembering that Google Glass is far from dead with high profile execs including Tony Fadell (above) tasked with building a successful, useful, wearable device.
-He talks about wanting to free our hands, eyes and ears from the tyranny of smartphone screens with smartglasses.
+An oldie but a goodie, here is Google's co-founder Sergey Brin making the case for Glass on the TED stage five years ago.
+It's worth remembering that Google Glass isn' dead, but it's often held up as an example that should be learned from.
+There were certainly some good ideas in Google's proof of concept (we still think it was more of a proof of concept than a product Google expected to sell in vast quantities).
+Brin talks about wanting to free our hands, eyes and ears from the tyranny of smartphone screens with smartglasses.

 Fei-Fei Li on image recognition, March 2015 (17 mins)